qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://www.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feat.html%23rwlp_feat__servlet-3.1">servlet-3.1</a> feature description in IBM Knowledge Center.

 ## Spring Boot with Spring MVC
-This provides you with a SpringBoot application that will run on WebSphere Liberty.
+This project demonstrate a "hello world" web site with Spring technology and run on IBM WebSphere Liberty Server Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

 Inside the application project there is a application.springboot.web package containing two classes:
 * Application</code>: The entry point for the SpringBoot application.
 * LibertyHelloController</code>: A Spring MVC endpoint which you can access at /springbootweb.